FelipeFagundesCosta/Game-Project/README.md

 # Playing and editing:

-If you just want to play the game, I recommend you to down
+If you just want to play the game, you can download one of the files that are out of any folder.
+I recommend you to download either the .exe to run the game in you own machine, or download the .html file to run it in your browser.

+Otherwise, if you would like to run it using the Pyxel library, run the following command in the terminal in the same folder where the file "Don't_let_he_see_you.pyxapp":

+    pyxel run Don't_let_he_see_you.pyxapp

+To edit the game, you can find the source code in the Source folder, there is the Python file and also the assets of the game in the file ASSETS.pyxres.

+To access and edit the assets file, run the following command in your terminal in the same folder where the the file ASSETS.pyxres is:

+    pyxel edit ASSETS.pyxres

 # Controlls: